Frequently Asked Questions:

 We take your desire to have confidential conversations that allow us to fully appreciate your desires and health condition very seriously.
 Although we do use an electronic medical record to maintain your chart information we only release information when you give us permission or are court ordered.
 We maintain strict HIPPA (the government regulations) compliance and have your release forms and support information available to you at all times.

 We work on an hourly basis for consultations and charge a set fee for many of our procedures.
 Please contact our office staff for details.
-As a note, when you consider your many thousands of dollars deductible, typically it’s less expensive to pay out of pocket and receive timely excellent services.
+As a note, when you consider the thousands of dollars of deductible, typically it’s less expensive to pay out of pocket and receive timely excellent services.
 Many of the services will accrue toward your deductible, if you submit our receipts.
 We also offer access to a complete set of laboratory services at substantially reduced cost.
 This includes many of the specialty lab tests for our ASD/PPD patients.
 Please ask us for details.

 Science Based treatments: